MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServerManagement/v1.0.3/Get-AzureRmServerManagementGateway.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmServerManagementGateway** cmdlet gets one or more azure_2 Server Management Gateways.
+The **Get-AzureRmServerManagementGateway** cmdlet gets one or more Azure Server Management Gateways.

 ## EXAMPLES